Connect with others who understand.

 Blood that is coughed up from the respiratory tract may be bright red or pink.
 It may also appear frothy or bubbly because it has mixed with mucus, air, or sputum.

-If you have lung cancer, you may experience other symptoms alongside hemoptysis, including shortness of breath, wheezing, fatigue, weakness, and chest pain.
+If you have lung cancer, you may experience other symptoms alongside hemoptysis, including shortness of breath, cough, wheezing, fatigue or weakness, and chest pain.

 What Causes Hemoptysis in Lung Cancer?

-Hemoptysis can result from bleeding in any part of these structures.
-However, coughing up blood is most commonly caused by bleeding in the bronchial system, which includes the trachea, bronchi, alveolar ducts, alveolar sacs, and alveoli.
+Hemoptysis can result from bleeding in the respiratory tract due to strain or disease.
+Coughing up blood is most commonly caused by bleeding in the bronchial system, which includes the trachea, bronchi, alveolar ducts, alveolar sacs, and alveoli.

 Different types of lung cancer may cause a person to cough up blood.
-So, too, may procedures used to diagnose lung cancer,
+So, too, may procedures used to determine a lung cancer diagnosis.

-According to an older analysis, the most frequent cause of lung cancer-related hemoptysis is small-cell lung cancer.
-Most individuals in the study were found to have a moderate case of the symptom (coughing up less than 500 milliliters of blood in 24 hours).
-The hemoptysis was generally caused by bronchitis, as well as the lung cancer itself.
+According to an older analysis, the most frequent cause of lung cancer-related hemoptysis is small cell lung cancer (SCLC).
+Most individuals in the study were found to have a moderate case of hemoptysis (coughing up less than 500 milliliters of blood — about 2 cups — in 24 hours).
+Around 20 percent of the time, coughing up blood was generally caused by bronchiectasis, and 19 percent of the time, it was the lung cancer itself.

 Hemoptysis in Non-Small Cell Lung Cancer

-Hemoptysis affects between 20 percent and 60 percent of people with non-small cell lung cancer (NSCLC) at some point in the disease.
-Of these cases, between 5 percent and 10 percent are considered severe.
+Hemoptysis affects around 20 percent of people with non-small cell lung cancer (NSCLC) at some point in the disease.
+Of these cases, between 5 percent and 15 percent are considered severe and can be life-threatening.

 Hemoptysis After Diagnostic Tests

-Certain tests used to diagnose lung cancer may cause a person to cough up blood, including:
+Certain tests used to diagnose lung cancer and assess lung health may cause a person to cough up blood, including:

 • Bronchoscopy, an endoscopic procedure that allows your doctor to view the lungs and air passages from inside